akeneo/pim-helpcenter/content/updates/03-2020/2-new-measurements-better-product-modeling.md

 ::: meta-data type="Improvement" features="Measurements, Data Governance" available="19th of March"
 :::

-To better fit your needs in term of product modeling and make sure you provide the most accurate product information to your customers, we added four new measurement families: `Force`, `Angle`,`Capacitance` and `Volume Flow`.
+To better fit your needs in terms of product modeling and to make sure you provide the most accurate product information to your customers, we added four new measurement families: `Force`, `Angle`,`Capacitance` and `Volume Flow`.

 Also, we completed some existing new measurement families with new units:
 - in `Pressure`: bar, pascal, etc.